saibhaskarpuram-cmyk/VLSI-WORKSHOP/MODULE-5/README.md

 By the end of this session, the following concepts were studied:

 * Understand incomplete `if` and `case` statements
-* Identify how unintended latches are inferred
+* Recognize how unintended latches can be inferred
-* Write complete combinational RTL
+* Write complete combinational RTL descriptions
 * Understand `default` cases and wildcard conditions
-* Use procedural `for` loops effectively
+* Use procedural `for` loops in synthesizable designs
 * Understand `for generate` for hardware replication
-* Build hierarchical designs using multiple modules
+* Create hierarchical designs using multiple modules
-* Compile and simulate dependent Verilog modules
+* Compile and simulate Verilog designs with dependencies
-* Follow RTL coding practices that lead to predictable synthesis
+* Follow RTL coding practices that produce predictable synthesis results

 ---

 ## 1. Incomplete `if` Statements

-In combinational logic, every possible input condition should produce a defined output.
+In combinational logic, every possible input condition should result in a defined output.

 Consider the following example: